Monochromatic Sums and Products over $\mathbb{Q}$: Introduction

 \begin{theorem} For any $n \ge 2$, if $\mathbb{Q}$ is colored in finitely many colors, we can find some $x_1, \cdots, x_n \neq 0$ such that all the numbers $\sum_{i \in S}x_i$ and $\prod_{i \in S}x_i$, for nonempty $S \subset [n]$ are the same color. \end{theorem}

-In addition to proving a much more general result, our proof has several key differences from the result of Bowen and Sabok.
-Unlike Bowen and Sabok's, our proof does not use the result of Moreira as a black box.
+In addition to proving a much more general result, our proof has several key differences from that of Bowen and Sabok.
+One important difference is that our proof does not use the result of Moreira as a black box.
 Instead, it is similar in spirit to the author's proof of Moreira's result \cite{alweiss}.
 Furthermore, in contrast to their proof, and like \cite{alweiss}, our proof obtains explicit bounds.
 Additionally, like in \cite{alweiss} and unlike the works of Moreira and Bowen-Sabok, we use the polynomial van der Waerden theorem.
 We believe that something like this is necessary to resolve~\Cref{hindman}, as explained in Conjecture $4.1$ of \cite{alweiss}.